Periodontal Care in Bethlehem, PA

 By reducing or getting rid of the infection-causing pockets around the teeth, periodontal treatment aims to restore the gums’ health.
 To aid in the healing of the gum tissue and bacterial infection, we advise regular at-home brushing and flossing as well as follow-up visits every three months.

 Periodontal Disease is a chronic condition and without continued treatment the infection and disease will recur.
 Each time it does, more bone is lost and the potential loss of teeth is higher.

-We want to work with you as a team to heal your gums and preserve the bone of your teeth and jaw.
-We look forward to seeing you every 3 months for Periodontal Maintenance cleanings.
-We can discuss your progress at each visit and our hygienist can provide you with feed-back about the extent and depth of the pockets around your teeth.
-We will work together to tackle this chronic condition.
+We wish to collaborate with you to restore your gums and safeguard the bone in your teeth and jaw.
+Every three months, we hope to see you for Periodontal Maintenance cleanings.
+Our hygienist can provide you with feedback on the width and depth of the pockets surrounding your teeth each time you visit, and we can discuss how you’re doing.
+We will work together to cure this chronic ailment.

 Meet Your Award Winning Dentist

 Michael A. Petrillo, DMD

 Contact us and schedule your visit today.

 |Monday||8:30 AM – 7:00 PM|

 |Friday||9:00 AM – 2:00 PM|